SAP/openui5-docs/docs/Step_2_Enable_Routing_cf3c57c.md

 -   `targets`

-    A target defines the view that is displayed.
-It is associated with one or more routes or it can be displayed manually from within the app.
+    A target defines either a **view** that is displayed or a **component** that can be loaded and placed through its routing.
+In order to distinguish between these two target types, it is required to define the `type` property and set it either to `View` or `Component`.
+In this sample, we will focus on view targets and define the `type` property as `View`.
+A target is associated with one or more routes, or it can be displayed manually from within the app.
 Whenever a target is displayed, the corresponding view is loaded and added to the aggregation configured with the `controlAggregation` option of the control.
 This option is configured using `controlId`.
 Each target has a unique key \(`home`\).
-The `viewName` defines which view shall be loaded.
-In our little example, the absolute view path to be loaded for our `home` target is determined by the default `"viewPath": "sap.ui.demo.nav.view"` and `"viewName": "Home"`.
+The `name` defines which view shall be loaded.
+In our little example, the absolute view path to be loaded for our `home` target is determined by the default `"path": "sap.ui.demo.nav.view"` and `"name": "Home"`.
 This leads to `"sap.ui.demo.nav.view.Home"`.
-The `viewLevel` is especially relevant for `flip` and `slide` transitions.
+The `level` property is especially relevant for `flip` and `slide` transitions.
 It helps the router to determine the direction of the transition from one page to another. \(This will also be explained later.\) A target can be assigned to a route, but it's not necessary.
 Targets can be displayed directly in the app without hitting a route.

     This basic routing configuration was easy enough.
 However, you can’t see it in action until you have initialized the router.